mr-sonalia/AI-CT-Segmentation/README.md

-# AI CT Segmentation Automation
+# AI-Powered CT Segmentation& Automation

-The goal of this project is to automate the CT segmentation in a DICOM SCP, using MONAI and PyTorch.
+The goal of this project is to generate CT segmentation through MONAI and PyTorch, and automate the generation process in a DICOM SCP.

 Access the CT Segmentation notebook from [here](/src/notebooks/segmentation-model.ipynb).